jimhigson/oboe.js/writing/main/5_Implementation.md

 though another layer.
 For JSONPath matching we might consider the unit test layer of the test pyramid (figure \ref{testpyramid}
 p.\pageref{testpyramid}) is split further into two sub-layers.
-Arguably, the upper of these sub-layer is not a unit test because it is verifying more than one unit, the tokeniser and the compiler, and there is some redundancy since the tokenisation is tested both independently and through the compiler.
-A more purist approach would not help because stubbing out the tokenizer functions would be a considerable effort and I do not believe it would improve the rigor of the JSONPath specification.
+Arguably, the upper of these sub-layers is not a unit test because it is verifying more than one unit, the tokeniser and the compiler, and there is some redundancy since the tokenisation is tested both independently and through a proxy.
+However, a more purist approach would not be any more useful because stubbing out the tokeniser functions before testing the compiler would be a considerable effort and I do not believe it would improve the rigor of the JSONPath specification.